SDeRichter/LabJavaMapReduce/README.md

 As we set the mapper output to -1 if their is no height value, we are able to check in the reducer and remove lines with this negative height value.

+On the test class of the Reducer, we had troubles figuring out why it was working only with the highest value but after some tests and research on Google, we understood that our test checked the last invocation of the write() method thus the highest value if our values are sorted from the smallest one to the highest one.
 ````
 -sh-4.2$ hdfs dfs -cat output_sortedheight/part-r-00000                                                             araucana        9.0
 atlantica       6.0